-The men's track and field team won the first two SLIAC championships in 2017 and 2018 after being named invitational champions in 2016.
+The men's track and field team won the first three SLIAC championships in 2017-2019 after being named invitational champions in 2016.
 The women's track and field team has a SLIAC championship in 2017 and an invitational championship in 2016.
-He and his staff are three-time SLIAC track and field coach of the year award winners.
+He and his staff are four-time SLIAC track and field coach of the year award winners.

 The men's track and field team finished sixth in the 2015 NCAA Division III Outdoor Track and Field championships, seventh in 2003, and eighth in 2014 with Patton at the helm.
 The program finished 24th at the 2018 championships which included an individual national champion in the 800.
 He was chosen as NCAA Division III Midwest regional coach of the year in 2003.